a1247418/multiParamNewsBenchmark/README.md

 	's_pcf': 		Uniform random numbers in [0,1]. [n_samples, n_parametric_treatments, n_additional_samples]<br /><br />
 In general, you only need x,t,y,s,y_pcf, and s_pcf to train and evaluate your model.<br />

-Note: Currently the data is also saved in binary format.
-To this end, multi-dimensional matrices are flattened to 2d and the format changes - using this option is so far not recommended.<br />
+Note: Currently the data can also be saved in binary format.
+To this end, multi-dimensional matrices are flattened to 2D and the format changes - using this option is so far not recommended.<br />

 ## Generation process